 Work using functional programming in cheminformatics has been done before, however the focus of such efforts were usually related to ease of writing or safety of code, or efficiency of functional programming languages, rather than attempting to introduce a new representation by explicitly considering data types.

 Ouch \citep{OuchGitHub} is a chemical informatics toolkit written entirely in Haskell, released in 2010.
-It was released ``in the hope that it will be useful'', but has seen little development or since 2013.
-Internally, molecules are represented with a molecular graph, implemented as an algebraic data type, where bond types are categorically labeled (e.g. ``sigma'', ``pi'', or ``aromatic''), and without any support for stereochemical features or 3D information.
+It was released ``in the hope that it will be useful'', but has seen little development since 2013.
+Internally, molecules are represented with a molecular graph, implemented as an Algebraic Data Type, where bond types are categorically labeled (e.g. ``sigma'', ``pi'', or ``aromatic''), and without any support for stereochemical features or 3D information.

-Chem\textsuperscript{f}\cite{hock2012chemf} is a toolkit written in Scala.
+Chem\textsuperscript{f}\citep{hock2012chemf} is a toolkit written in Scala.
 Its purpose was not to create a molecular representation, but to permit existing cheminformatics workflows to utilise the functional programming paradigm, and to avoid the problems which can occur with mutable state and null pointers.
 The representation used is a 2D molecular graph written as a connectivity list.

-``Radium'' is partially complete Haskell library.
+``Radium'' \citep{Langner2017Radium} is a simple Haskell library.
 It has support for atomic orbital information, but molecules may only be encoded as a linear notation based upon SMILES strings.
 Interestingly, the data types used for molecular representation are algebraic, and while being based upon SMILES syntax, are not in fact ``strings''.

-Other work \cite{berenger2019chemoinformatics} has suggested using OCaml for cheminformatics, however this work was primarily written as an introduction to chemists for functional programming, with a granular explanation of specific functions, and a focus on ease of writing code, type safety, and efficiency, such as the ease of parallelization.
+Other work \citep{berenger2019chemoinformatics} has suggested using OCaml for cheminformatics, however this work was primarily written as an introduction to functional programming for chemists, with a granular explanation of specific functions, and a focus on ease of writing code, type safety, and efficiency, such as parallelization.

-This makes the proposal here the first to suggest to cheminformaticians use constructs rooted in functional programming languages directly in the representation of molecules themselves.
-Additionally, unlike previous work in functional programming, we attempt to expand the scope of molecular representation, and explicitly consider the role of the data type and how this affects machine learning, including with concepts such as Bayesian machine learning and Geometric deep learning.